forvalho/household/README.md

 ```
 Coverage reports are generated in the `coverage/` directory.

-**Current Status**: Test suite is being refined.
-Coverage is approximately 73% with ongoing improvements to ensure all features are properly tested.
+**Current Status**: The test suite is stable with approximately 91% coverage.
+Six tests related to flash messages are currently pending and will be addressed in a future update.

 ## Project Structure